munificent/craftinginterpreters/book/introduction.md

 <aside name="host">

-A compiler reads in files in one language and translates them to files in another language.
+A compiler reads files in one language. translates them, and outputs files in another language.
 You can implement a compiler in any language, including the same language it compiles, a process called **"self-hosting".**

-You can't compile it using itself yet, but if you have another compiler for your language written in some other language, you use *that* one to compile your compiler once.
+You can't compile your compiler using itself yet, but if you have another compiler for your language written in some other language, you use *that* one to compile your compiler once.
 Now you can use the compiled version of your own compiler to compile future versions of itself and you can discard the original one compiled from the other compiler.
 This is called **"bootstrapping"** from the image of pulling yourself up by your own bootstraps.

 <img src="image/introduction/bootstrap.png" alt="Fact: This is the primary mode of transportation of the American cowboy.">